-Compared with MCF10A, the expression of miR-96-5p was significantly upregulated in three TNBC cell lines (BT549, HS578T and MDA‑MB‑231, P<0.05, Figure.
+Compared with MCF10A, the expression of miR-96-5p was significantly upregulated in three TNBC cell lines (BT549, HS578T and MDA‑MB‑231, P<0.05, Figure 1B).
 1 A).
 As shown in Figure.
-1 B, miR-96-5p was significantly increase in breast cancer than matched para-cancerous tissues (P<0.05).
-Moreover, the expression of miR-96-5p has a negative correlation with AK3 expression (r=-0.895, P=0.000, Figure.
+As shown in Figure 1 B, miR-96-5p was significantly increased in breast cancer tissues compared with matched paracancerous tissues (P<0.05).
+Moreover, the expression of miR-96-5p had a negative correlation with AK3 expression (r=-0.895, P=0.000, Figure 4B).
 1 C).

 Downregulation of miR-96-5p inhibits cell migration via upregulation of AK3 in breast cancer cells

-Transwell migration assay and wound healing were performed to investigate the effect of miR-96-5p on breast cancer cells migration.
-The results revealed that the migration capabilities (Transwell migration assay (Figure.
+Transwell migration assays and wound healing assays were performed to investigate the effect of miR-96-5p on breast cancer cell migration.
+The results revealed that the migration capabilities (Transwell migration assay (Figure 1B) were lower than those of the controls.
 2 A) and wound healing (Figure.
 2 B) were significantly increased in breast cancer cells when miR-96-5p was upregulated.

 MiR-96-5p inhibits AK3 expression and activates the MEK/ERK pathway in breast cancer cells

-Successful miR-96-5p overexpression and inhibition in breast cancer cells was confirmed by qRT-PCR (Figure.
+Successful miR-96-5p overexpression and inhibition in breast cancer cells was confirmed by qRT-PCR (Figure 3A).
 3A and B).
-The upregulation of miR-96-5p in breast cancer cells transfected with miR-96-5p mimic significantly decreased AK3 mRNA expression, while downregulation of miR-96-5p in breast cancer cells transfected with miR-96-5p inhibitor had an opposite trend.
+The upregulation of miR-96-5p in breast cancer cells transfected with miR-96-5p mimic significantly decreased AK3 mRNA expression, while downregulation of miR-96-5p in breast cancer cells transfected with miR-96-5p inhibitor had the opposite trend.

-Furthermore, miR-96-5p mimic could significantly increase the relative protein expression of AK3 in MDA-MB-231 cells (Figure.
+Furthermore, the miR-96-5p mimic could significantly increase the relative protein expression of AK3 in MDA-MB-231 cells (Figure 1B).
 3 C).
-Moreover, the upregulation of miR-96-5p significantly increased MEK and ERK phosphorylation, while its downregulation significantly decreased this modification (Figure.
+Moreover, the upregulation of miR-96-5p significantly increased MEK and ERK phosphorylation, while its downregulation significantly decreased this modification (Figure 4B).
 3 C).
-Taken together, these results demonstrated that up-regulation of miR-96-5p was capable of inhibiting the AK3 expression via targeting MEK/ERK signaling pathway.
+Taken together, these results demonstrated that upregulation of miR-96-5p was capable of inhibiting AK3 expression by targeting the MEK/ERK signaling pathway.

 AK3 is a target gene of miR-96-5p in breast cancer cells.

-To analyze the regulation of AK3 expression miR-96-5p-mediated we perform luciferase assays by cloning a fragment of 3´-UTR including the miRNA binding sites (Figure.
+To analyze the regulation of miR-96-5p-mediated AK3 expression, we performed luciferase assays by cloning a fragment of the 3´-UTR including the miRNA binding sites (Figure 3A).
 4 A).
-Co-transfecting MDA-MB-231 and BT549 cell lines with 3´-UTR controlling luciferase gene and miR-96-5p overexpression plasmids, we found that miR96-5p expression decreases the activity of luciferase when it is controlled by 3´-UTR of AK3 (Figure.
+By cotransfecting MDA-MB-231 and BT549 cell lines with the 3´-UTR controlling the luciferase gene and miR-96-5p overexpression plasmids, we found that miR96-5p expression decreased the activity of luciferase when it was controlled by the 3´-UTR of AK3 (Figure 7B).
 4 B and C).
 Together, these results demonstrate the regulation of miR-96-5p in the expression of AK3 in vitro.

 Bioinformatic analysis of miR-96-5p and AK3

-First, we revealed a total of 491 overlapping genes from Targetscan, miRDB and miRanda databases (Figure.
+First, we revealed a total of 491 overlapping genes from the TargetScan, miRDB and miRanda databases (Figure 1).
 5 A).
-ONCOMINE analysis found that the mRNA expression of AK3 was downregulated in patients with breast cancer (Figure.
+ONCOMINE analysis found that the mRNA expression of AK3 was downregulated in patients with breast cancer (Figure 1).
 5 B).

-GEPIA dataset also revealed that the expression levels of AK3 was downregulated in patients with breast cancer than normal tissue (Figure.
+The GEPIA dataset also revealed that the expression levels of AK3 were downregulated in patients with breast cancer compared with normal tissue (Figure 3A).
 5 C).
-AK3 group did not significantly differ between the tumor stage (P>0.05, Figure.
+The AK3 group did not significantly differ in tumor stage (P>0.05, Figure 1).
 5 D).

-The Kaplan-Meier curve and log rank test analyses revealed that the decreased AK3 levels was significantly associated with a reduced overall survival (OS, P < 0.05) (Figure.
+The Kaplan-Meier curve and log rank test analyses revealed that decreased AK3 levels were significantly associated with reduced overall survival (OS, P < 0.05) (Figure 2).
 5 E).
 Figure.
-5 F presented the gene ontology and KEGG pathway of the target genes of miR-96-5p.
-We selected MAPK signaling pathway for further study.
-Then, the AK3 and the neighbor genes was constructed, in which nodes were PIK3R1, PAK1, FYN.
-(Figure.
+Figure 5 F presents the gene ontology and KEGG pathway of the target genes of miR-96-5p.
+We selected the MAPK signaling pathway for further study.
+Then, AK3 and neighboring genes were constructed, in which nodes were PIK3R1, PAK1, and FYN.
+(Figure 1).
 5 C).

 Immunohistochemistry (IHC) of AK3 in breast cancer and normal tissues